freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/pandas/pandas-data-visualization/index.md

 import matplotlib.pyplot as plt                 # using pandas DV with matplotlib provides extra grapical effects.
 ```

-`plot`: In pandas all the different plots can be accessed from a single method plot.
+`plot`: In pandas all the different plots can be accessed from a single method called plot.
 In the below example we will plot a line using the `line()` function in `plot`.

 ```python